Shopify/cli-ui/README.md

 ---

 ### Interactive Prompts
 Prompt user with options and ask them to choose.
-Can answer using arrow keys, numbers, or vim bindings (or y/n for yes/no questions)
+Can answer using arrow keys, vim bindings (`j`/`k`), or numbers  (or y/n for yes/no questions).

+For large numbers of options, using `e`, `:`, or `G` will toggle "line select" mode which allows numbers greater than 9 to be typed and
+`f` or `/` will allow the user to filter options using a free-form text input.

 ```ruby
 CLI::UI.ask('What language/framework do you use?', options: %w(rails go ruby python))